Caylor School of Nursing 423.869.6324

 Where are clinical rotations?

 The Caylor School of Nursing’s Nurse Anesthesia Concentration shares LMU’s mission to educate and serve the Appalachian region.
-Our current clinical sites are in Tennessee, Kentucky and Virginia.
+Our current clinical sites are in Tennessee, Kentucky, Virginia, and Georgia.
 All students are expected to be able to rotate to all clinical rotations.

 Will I be required to have housing at rotations?